 (d) Trout Management Lakes.
-In the following lakes during the period March first through March thirty-first the daily creel limit for trout shall be one and the minimum length limit shall be sixteen inches, except as otherwise specified herein.
+In the following lakes during the period March first through 6:00 a.m. on the second Saturday in April, inclusive, the daily creel limit for trout shall be one and the minimum length limit shall be sixteen inches, except as otherwise specified herein.
 For the purposes of this subsection "slot limit lengths" shall mean the lengths between which fish may not be retained and all fish equal to or greater than the lower limit but less than the upper limit must be released, without avoidable injury, to the waters from which taken.